-Properties which are suited to a ground source heat pump installation:
+Which properties are best suited to ground source heat pump installation?

-A ground source heat pump is a perfect solution for rural properties with no access to mains gas.
-Heat pumps are an increasingly attractive alternative to oil or direct electrical heating.
+Ground source heat pumps are a particularly appealing option for many Norfolk and North Suffolk homes as they are the perfect solution for rural properties.
+According to the Non-gas map, 46% of properties in Norfolk and 41% of properties in Suffolk have no access to mains gas.
+For this reason, heat pumps are an increasingly attractive alternative to oil or direct electrical heating.

 How a ground source heat pump will save you money:

-A ground source heat pump is energy efficient, working between 400 – 500% efficiency, when compared to a new conventional oil system which works at 90% efficiency.
+A ground source heat pump is very energy-efficient.
+A new conventional oil system works at 90% efficiency, whereas a GSHP works between 400 – 500% efficiency.
 Therefore, a GSHP system delivers significant annual savings depending on which conventional system you are moving from.
-Switching from LPG or direct electric will see the highest financial saving, closely followed by oil.
+Switching from LPG or direct electric will see the highest financial savings, closely followed by oil.

 Frequently asked questions about Ground Source Heat Pumps